Ashley Driscoll

 SAA Member

-Ashley Driscoll is a cello teacher and school orchestra director in Ashburn, Virginia, where she teaches grades 8-12.
-Her students have been accepted into Junior and Senior Regional Orchestras, American Youth Philharmonic Orchestras (AYPO), The Capitol Symphonic Youth Orchestras (TCSYO), and Loudoun Symphony Youth Orchestras.
+Ashley Driscoll is an energetic cellist, music educator, and conductor in Northern Virginia.
+Her cello students have performed in Junior and Senior Regional Orchestras, American Youth Philharmonic Orchestras (AYPO), The Capitol Symphonic Youth Orchestras (TCSYO), and Loudoun Symphony Youth Orchestras.

-Having completed ten levels of Suzuki cello book training, Ashley studied under Tanya Carey, Avi Friedlander, Andrea Yun, Shu-Yi Scott, Pamela Devenport, Beth Goldstein-McKee, and Beth Cantrell.
-She completed both levels of Suzuki in the Schools training with Laurie Scott and Winifred Crock, and books 1-2 violin training under Margot Jewell and Tracy Helming Wiggin.
+A string pedagogy enthusiast, Ashley has completed ten levels of Suzuki cello book training.
+Her cello trainers included Tanya Carey, Avi Friedlander, Andrea Yun, Shu-Yi Scott, Pamela Devenport, Beth Goldstein-McKee, and Beth Cantrell.
+She also completed Suzuki in the Schools training with Laurie Scott and Winifred Crock, and two levels of Suzuki violin under Margot Jewell and Tracy Helming Wiggin.